MikeRatcliffe/flailingmonkey/_posts/2011-10-29-how-browsers-work.markdown

 Tali published her research on [her site](http://taligarsiel.com/), but we knew it deserved a larger audience, so we've cleaned it up and republished it here.
 As a web developer, **learning the internals of browser operations helps you make better decisions and know the justifications behind development best practices**.

-You can also watch Tali Garsiel give a talk on this topic on Vimeo:

-<iframe src="//player.vimeo.com/video/44182484" frameborder="0" webkitallowfullscreen="" mozallowfullscreen="" allowfullscreen=""></iframe>

 While this is a rather lengthy document, we recommend you spend some time digging in; we guarantee you'll be glad you did.

 ## Introduction